How to protect your online trading account

 2. Double-check message contents.

 Thoroughly examine the emails and messages you receive to confirm if the tone and content match those of the sender.
 Additionally, observe whether there are spelling and grammatical errors in the message.
 Most legitimate businesses carefully craft their messages before sending them to you (yes, that includes us!).
 Notice something fishy?
 Copy the content of the email and look it up on a search engine to check if it’s a popular phishing scam, or get in touch with the sender through a phone call or alternate email address.
-Deriv will only contact you through [email protected] or [email protected].
+Deriv will only contact you through no-reply@deriv.com or support@deriv.com.
 So if you receive an email from us which did not come from these email addresses, contact us via live chat and report the email.

 3. Shield yourself.